A potential outcomes approach to selection bias: Applications to study design and analysis

 \subsection{Matched cohort studies}

-Figure~\ref{fig:mcohort} shows a SWIG for a cohort study matched on a confounder $C$.
-The cohort condition holds given $C$ because $S^x \cindep D^x \given X, C$.
-Matching ensures that the distribution of $C$ is the same in all exposure groups, so a crude measure of association based on disease risks is implicitly $C$-standardized.
-Therefore, adjustment for $C$ is not necessary to estimate the causal effect of $X$ within the study population.
-However, generalization to the eligible population requires adjustment for $C$ if there is effect modification or noncollapsibility (see Appendix, Supplemental Digital Content~1).
+Figure~\ref{fig:mcohort} shows a cohort study matched on a confounder $C$.
+The analytic cohort condition holds given $C$ because $S^x \cindep D^x \given (X, C)$, so the descriptive cohort condition also holds.
+If matching ensures that the distribution of $C$ is the same in all exposure groups in the study sample, then $C \cindep X \given S$ even though $C$ and $X$ are d-connected given $S$.
+In this case, a crude measure of association based on disease risks is implicitly standardized to a common distribution of $C$, so no adjustment for $C$ is needed to estimate the marginal causal effect of $X$ within the study sample.
+If matching ensures that distribution of $C$ in each exposure group in the study sample matches the distribution of $C$ among the exposed in the eligible population, then this unadjusted estimate corresponds to the average treatment effect among the treated (ATET) in the eligible population.
+Generalization requires adjustment for $C$ if there is effect modification or noncollapsibility and a marginal causal effect is being estimated for a different distribution of $C$ than in the study sample~\citep{greenland2011adjustments}.

-If we remove the edge from $C$ to $X$ in Figure~\ref{fig:mcohort}, then $C$ is associated with $D$ but not a confounder.
-Because of the path $S^x$-$C$-$D^x$, the cohort condition holds only when we condition on $C$.
-The result is the same as before: The causal effect of $X$ on $D$ within the study population can be estimated without adjustment for $C$, but generalization to the eligible population requires adjustment for $C$ if there is effect modification or noncollapsibility (see Appendix, Supplemental Digital Content~1).

-If we remove the edge from $C$ to $D$ in Figure~\ref{fig:mcohort}, then $C$ is associated with $X$ but not a confounder.
-In this case, the cohort condition holds without conditioning on $C$, so no adjustment for $C$ is necessary for generalization to the eligible population.